Squatters Rights in Washington: 10-Year Adverse Possession Law

 Can trespassers gain rights to my property after 30 days in Washington?

 No. This is a common misconception.
-In Washington, adverse possession requires either 10 years (standard) or 7 years (with color of title and tax payment) of continuous, open, notorious, exclusive, and hostile possession.
-Short-term occupancy (whether 30 days or even several months) does not establish any ownership rights through adverse possession in Washington.
+Washington requires either 10 years (standard) or 7 years (with color of title and tax payment) of continuous, open, notorious, exclusive, and hostile possession.
+Short-term occupancy of days or months establishes no ownership rights.